lief-project/LIEF/doc/sphinx/plugins/binaryninja/index.rst

 .. admonition:: Shared Library
   :class: warning

-  In addition to the previously installed library, the plugins require to install ``LIEF.dll, libLIEF.dylib, or libLIEF.so`` next to the plugin directory.
+  In addition to the previously installed library, the plugins require the installation of ``LIEF.dll``, ``libLIEF.dylib``, or ``libLIEF.so`` next to the plugin directory.
 You can download this library from the following list:

   .. sdk-package:: SDK
      :file: latest/sdk/index.json
      :filter: win64, linux-x86_64, darwin

   or from here: |lief-sdk-url|.
-Some plugins (like: :ref:`DWARF Plugin <plugins-binaryninja-dwarf>`) need the extended version that can be downloaded from |lief-extended-url|.
+Some plugins (like the :ref:`DWARF Plugin <plugins-binaryninja-dwarf>`) require the extended version, which can be downloaded from |lief-extended-url|.

-  Given this shared library, you must copy it in the plugin directory (or its parent for Linux and macOS).
+  Given this shared library, you must copy it into the plugin directory (or its parent for Linux and macOS).

   - **macOS**: